 Amaysing Grace Foundation

-For-sale artwork by Jack that benefits the foundation can be seen on the Web at the Ferndale Chamber of Commerce’s information page.
+For-sale artwork by Jack that benefits the foundation can be seen at the Ferndale Chamber of Commerce’s website.

 Ferndale Enterprise merchandise

-Retail merchandise featuring Jack’s artwork is available in our Merchandise section.
+Retail merchandise featuring Jack’s artwork is available in our merchandise section.